AnaTomomi/effects_spatial_smooth/README.md

 - run_slurm_permutations.sh
 - my_NBS_test.m

 The main file is my_NBS_test.m, which runs the Networks-based statistic for comparing two groups at a level of smoothing.
 Check the paths and run it.
+This will create an excel file with the results.
 If you want to run the analysis for the thresholded networks, then you need to modify the file my_slurm_permutations.m with the right paths and run the file run_slurm_permutations.sh

 ## Visualization